flutter/website/src/docs/development/ui/interactive.md

 <a name="mix-and-match"></a>
 ### A mix-and-match approach

 For some widgets, a mix-and-match approach makes the most sense.
 In this scenario, the stateful widget manages some of the state, and the parent widget manages other aspects of the state.

-In the TapboxC example, on tap down, a dark green border appears around the box.
-On tap up, the border disappears and the box's color changes.
-TapboxC exports its `_active` state to its parent but manages its `_highlight` state internally.
-This example has two State objects, _ParentWidgetState and _TapboxCState.
+In the `TapboxC` example, on tap down, a dark green border appears around the box.
+On tap up, the border disappears and the box's color changes. `TapboxC` exports its `_active` state to its parent but manages its `_highlight` state internally.
+This example has two State objects, `_ParentWidgetState` and `_TapboxCState`.

-The _ParentWidgetState object:
+The `_ParentWidgetState` object:

 * Manages the `_active` state.
 * Implements `_handleTapboxChanged()`, the method called when the box is tapped.
 * Calls `setState()` to update the UI when a tap occurs and the `_active` state changes.

-The _TapboxCState object:
+The `_TapboxCState` object:

 * Manages the `_highlight` state.
-* The GestureDetector listens to all tap events.
+* The `GestureDetector` listens to all tap events.
 As the user taps down, it adds the highlight (implemented as a dark green border).
 As the user releases the tap, it removes the highlight.
 * Calls `setState()` to update the UI on tap down, tap up, or tap cancel, and the `_highlight` state changes.
-* On a tap event, passes that state change to the parent widget to take appropriate action using the
+* On a tap event, passes that state change to the parent widget to take appropriate action using the [widget][] property.
-  [widget][]
-  property.

 <!-- skip -->
 {% prettify dart %}